VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 - Not be on active duty in the United States Armed Forces

 The biological child's sex, age, marital status, and income are not factors in eligibility.
-Benefits continue for life as long as the eligibility criteria remain met.
+Benefits continue for life as long as the eligibility criteria are met.
 For families in Burleson and SW Fort Worth asking whether their loved one qualifies, the first step is always contacting the VA directly.
-The VA Fort Worth Regional Office and the John Peter Smith Hospital VA Outpatient Clinic serve veterans and their family members in Tarrant County and the surrounding region.
+The VA Fort Worth Regional Office and local VA outpatient resources serve Veterans and their family members across Tarrant County.

 SBHCBP vs. CHAMPVA — Understanding the Difference

 Families navigating VA benefits often ask about the difference between the Spina Bifida Health Care Benefits Program and CHAMPVA.
-Both programs serve family members of Veterans, and both can cover home health services, but they are distinct programs with different eligibility criteria.
+Both programs serve family members of Veterans and both can cover home health services — but they are distinct programs with different eligibility rules.

-CHAMPVA (Civilian Health and Medical Program of the Department of Veterans Affairs) covers the spouses and children of Veterans who are permanently and totally disabled due to a service-connected condition, or who died as a result of a service-connected condition.
-CHAMPVA can be used by a wide range of family members for general medical care.
+CHAMPVA covers the spouses and children of Veterans who are permanently and totally disabled due to a service-connected condition, or who died from a service-connected condition.
+CHAMPVA covers a wide range of family members for general medical care.
+If you would like to learn more about CHAMPVA coverage for home health services in this area, visit our page on CHAMPVA home health care in SW Fort Worth/Burleson, TX.

-The SBHCBP is exclusively for biological children with spina bifida whose parent is a Veteran with qualifying herbicide exposure.
-If a child with spina bifida qualifies for the SBHCBP, they cannot also use CHAMPVA for the same service — but they may qualify for Medicaid or other coverage programs in Texas depending on their circumstances.
+The SBHCBP is exclusively for biological children with spina bifida whose parent Veteran had qualifying herbicide exposure.
+If a child with spina bifida qualifies for the SBHCBP, they cannot use CHAMPVA for the same service — but they may qualify for Medicaid or other Texas coverage programs depending on their circumstances.
+A VA-assigned case manager can clarify which program applies and what services are authorized under each.

 Home Health Services Covered Under the VA Spina Bifida Program